QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 Even though $\theta_0$ is to be determined by our  model and so is not an initial condition, as it ordinarily would be in the state-space model described in our lecture on  [Linear Quadratic Control](https://python-intro.quantecon.org/lqcontrol.html), we nevertheless write the model in the state-space form {eq}`eq_old4`.

 We use  form {eq}`eq_old4` because we want to apply an approach described in  our lecture on {doc}`Stackelberg problems <dyn_stack>`.

+Notice that $\frac{1+\alpha}{\alpha} > 1$ is an eigenvalue of transition matrix $A$ that threatens to destabilize the state-space system.

+The Ramsey planner will choose  a decision rule for $\mu_t$ that succeeds in stabilizing  the system.

-We assume that a government  believes that a representative household's utility of real balances at time $t$ is:
+The  government  values  a representative household's utility of real balances at time $t$ according to the utility function

 ```{math}
 :label: eq_old5